MicrosoftDocs/winrt-api/windows.graphics.printing3d/windows_graphics_printing3d.md

 These APIs are designed for use with 3D Manufacturing Format (3MF) packages.
 For more information about 3MF, see the [3MF Specification](http://3mf.io/what-is-3mf/3mf-specification/).

-To learn more about the 3D model repair algorithm implemented in these APIs and test it out quickly, go to the [3D Model Repair service](https://aka.ms/modelrepair).

 ## -examples